grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

-6.  **Install hinge screws –** Use your finger to hold the back of the kickstand behind the hinge while installing the screws with a 3IP (Torx-Plus) driver until they are fully seated in each hinge.
+6.  **Install hinge screws –** Use your finger to hold the back of the kickstand behind the hinge while installing the screws with a 3IP (Torx-Plus) driver until they're fully seated in each hinge.
 Ensure the kickstand is properly aligned and seated in the hinges, then tighten the screws an additional ~quarter turn (~ 90-degrees).
 Be careful to tighten the screws only until snug to avoid stripping the